-The Sing Around The Bay project 2019 has been launched, with over 300 school children packed into White Rock School Hall to help devise a theme for next year’s concert.
-As well as doing warm ups and singing songs the children all took part in a consultation event to tell us what sort of things they like to do and are interested in so we can tailor the theme to fit.
+The Sing Around The Bay project 2019 has been launched, with over 300 school children packed into White Rock School Hall.
+As well as doing warm ups and singing songs the children all took part in an initial consultation event to tell us what sort of things they like to do and are interested in and then we tailored the theme to create - 'Animal Watch'.

-This is a very exciting development for this project as Paul Wilson and Marilyn Tucker will be supporting and mentoring four singer songwriters to work with the schools: Emily Howard, Steve Sowden, Leah Whitcher and Jane Anderson-Brown.
+A very exciting development for this project has been that Paul Wilson and Marilyn Tucker have been supporting and mentoring four singer songwriters to work with the schools: Emily Howard, Steve Sowden, Leah Whitcher and Jane Anderson-Brown.

 2018 will be hard to beat, but we have hopes to make it even better next year, for the 20th Anniversary Folk Festival 2019.
 Tickets are already selling!
 We have an international line-up that includes the singers from Sardinia Sos Cantores (whose leader Angel Pisanu made a surprise visit this year), Dandari from Latvia and our friends from Iceland Chris Foster and Bara Grimsdottir.
 The full line up will be published soon, so watch out via the www.wrenmusic.co.uk